Fighting Fair in the Boardroom

 Far too often, in many aspects of our life, we avoid discomfort like the plague.
-I believe that this is all very natural; however, it creates an environment whereby we never learn how to fight fair.
+I believe that this is all very natural; however, it creates an uncomfortable, sub-optimal environment.
+One where we never learn how to fight fair.

-The usual options that we draw on during intense situations like an argument or robust conversation are: flight – removing ourselves from the discomfort; or fight – standing fast in our righteousness until we ‘win’ the argument.
+The usual options that we draw on during intense situations like an argument or robust conversation are: flight – removing ourselves from the discomfort; fight – standing fast in our righteousness until we ‘win’ the argument; or freeze – we sit there and do nothing.

-Unfortunately these don’t do us much favour in the boardroom where we are tasked to have the challenging conversations, debate constructively, face uncomfortable truths, and reach an outcome that we mostly agree on as a united team.
+Unfortunately these don’t do us much favour in the boardroom; an environment where we are tasked to have challenging conversations, debate constructively, interrogate reality, face uncomfortable truths, and reach an outcome that we mostly agree on as a united team.

 This is where learning how to ‘fight fair’ can actually help your board and organisation reach better decisions that lead to better outcomes for the organisation.